samirmartins/samirmartins/README.md

 Developer of [Fox - A Link to the Price](https://samirmartins.github.io/fox_guia_usuario/), a Telegram bot that performs techincal and fundamentalist analysis in financial market assets (Cryptocurrencies, Nasdaq/Nyse, Forex, B3, ...).

-Half marathon runner, inspired by David Goggins.
+Marathon runner, inspired by David Goggins.
 Since our brain consumes most energy produced by our body, I beleive we must be in fit in order to maximize our performance.

 Video-game (RPG) completionist.